Tutopiya Logo

 Common mistakes students make

-- Labelling opposite and adjacent from the wrong angle.
+• Labelling opposite and adjacent from the wrong acute angle.

 When you need more support

-If right-angled trigonometry questions keep tripping you up — especially elevation and depression — work through the Trigonometry topical past paper questions and the Right Angled Trigonometry quiz to pinpoint the exact gap, then get focused help from a Cambridge IGCSE Maths tutor to fix it quickly.
+If elevation or ladder questions keep tripping you up, work through the Right Angled Trigonometry quiz to pinpoint the exact gap, then get focused help from a Cambridge IGCSE Maths tutor to fix it quickly.

 Frequently asked questions

 Is Right Angled Trigonometry hard in Cambridge IGCSE Maths?
-The ratios are straightforward once you label sides correctly.
-Marks are lost when students pick the wrong ratio or label opposite and adjacent from the wrong angle.
+The ratios are fixed — difficulty comes from labelling sides correctly and choosing the right ratio for the diagram.

 What does SOHCAHTOA stand for?
-Sin = Opposite/Hypotenuse, Cos = Adjacent/Hypotenuse, Tan = Opposite/Adjacent — each applies to a right-angled triangle.
+Sin = Opposite/Hypotenuse, Cos = Adjacent/Hypotenuse, Tan = Opposite/Adjacent — all relative to the angle you are using.

 Ready to master Cambridge IGCSE Maths Right Angled Trigonometry?